toshi0383/Bitrise-iOS/README.md

 xcodegen
 ```

-Now you can build and run.
+Now you can open the xcodeproj, build it, and run.👌

-## Set credentials from app
+## Set credentials in app
 You need to set credentials below to use full feature of this app.

 All tokens are securely stored in encrypted database using Realm.
 Encrypted key is stored in your keychain.
 Don't worry, it's safe.😉

 https://realm.io/docs/swift/latest/#encryption